ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 It's written in wonderfully modern and well-maintained C++, and I use the C++ style guide from Flang for my technical teams at my day job.
 Flang is definitely worth keeping an eye on, I think it will become a significant force in HPC in the coming years.

-I tried using the g77 compiler from GCC 3.4.4 for this example to get a better feel for historical Fortran, but after removing some syntax I didn't realize came with f90, I encountered this compiler error, likely because I'm using a 32b version of gcc:
+I tried using the g77 compiler from GCC 3.4.4 for this example to get a better feel for historical Fortran, but after removing some syntax I didn't realize came with f90, I realized the 32b build of GCC would probably not be able to target my modern machine.
 ```console
 $ g77 ./src/fortran/lc-peak-element.f
 /tmp/ccYc9ESc.s: Assembler messages: